Rafael Devers Preview, Player Props: Red Sox vs. Royals

-The Boston Red Sox, including Rafael Devers (.220 slugging percentage in past 10 games, including no home run), battle starting pitcher Alec Marsh and the Kansas City Royals at Kauffman Stadium, Saturday at 7:10 PM ET.
+On Sunday, Rafael Devers (.293 slugging percentage in past 10 games, with zero homers) and the Boston Red Sox play the Kansas City Royals, whose starting pitcher will be Taylor Clarke.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Royals.
+He racked up two extra-base hits in his last appearance (2-for-5 with two doubles and an RBI) against the Royals.

 Rafael Devers Game Info & Props vs. the Royals